bring/developer-site/content/api/booking/customs.md

 Sending customs export information as part of a booking request only applies to the aforementioned products.

+### Consent Requirement for Customs Declaration

+For exports from Norway, the sender is required to provide explicit consent confirming that:

+- The customs information provided is accurate and complete.
+- The consignment does not contain any dangerous or prohibited goods.
+- This ensures compliance with customs regulations and the secure processing of international shipments.

+**Note**:
+- Providing consent is mandatory for booking.
+- Bookings will not be allowed unless consent is provided.

 ### IOSS (Import One-Stop Shop) - Adding an IOSS number for exports from Norway to EU

 By using the `ioss` element of `customsInformation`, one can specify an IOSS number for exports from Norway to EU countries.
 Only allowed when `natureOfCargo` is of type `SALE_OF_GOODS`.